 Japanese weeping maple trees are among the most colorful and unique trees available for your garden.
-And, unlike regular Japanese maples, the weeping variety grows happily in warm regions.
+Unlike regular Japanese maples, the weeping variety grows happily in warm regions.
 Read on for additional information about Japanese weeping maples.

 About Japanese Weeping Maples